The Ultimate Guide to HARO Link Building: Strategies and Benefits

 Link building with HARO is not a one-time deal but a long-term strategy.
 Pitching stories to journalists takes patience and persistence.
 Seeing results right away shouldn’t necessarily be expected; getting accepted can range from several weeks to months after pitching.

-Keep in mind that there’s no guarantee that each pitch will lead to an authority link or even a mention—sometimes a journalist might use your quote without redirecting readers back at you while other times they won’t use it altogether.
+Keep in mind that there’s no guarantee that each pitch will lead to an authority link or even a mention—sometimes a journalist might use your quote without redirecting readers back to you while other times they won’t use it altogether.

 Leave a Reply